TRC-Loop/Monitoring-System/README.md

 - Fast
 - Open Source
 ## Config
 The MS Config is found in the same directory as the program.
 The config is saved under: config.py.
-The Values should be self-speaking.

 Key | Value | Description
 -------- | -----|----
-update-interval | Integer (Number) | Interval between Information Updates
+UPDATEINTERVAL | Integer (Number) | Interval between Information Updates